dan-fritchman/fritch.mn/www/klasslive-intro.md

 ### Roads Not Taken

-Along the path of building KlassLive, a few high-potential tools somethinged and were abandoned.
+Along the path of building KlassLive, a few high-potential tools were also tried and abandoned.
 Probably most prominent is Vercel's [NextJs](https://nextjs.org/).
 While Next's primary contribution is in extending React's component lifecycle to include server-side rendering, I found it attractive for different reasons.
 The most-popular method for intra-app routing in React uses component-based routers, such as those from the popular [React-Router](https://reacttraining.com/react-router/).
 KlassLive's top level, for example, looks something like:

 ```jsx